 “Whether it’s securing a copy of a deceased person’s will or trust, interpreting its terms, holding fiduciaries accountable for misconduct, or navigating inheritance disputes, a probate attorney is an invaluable ally,” says Kaufman.

 If you have concerns about your rights, the validity of an estate planning document, or the actions of a trustee or executor, seeking legal help is the best step you can take to protect your interests.
-With the right probate attorney by your side, you can ensure that your loved one’s estate or trust is handled fairly, efficiently and in accordance with the law.
+With the right probate attorney by your side, you can ensure that your loved one’s estate and/or trust is handled fairly, efficiently and in accordance with the law.

 Have probate-related questions?